 2. Relax in Vila do Maio

-Vila do Maio, also known as Porto Ingles, is probably the most relaxing capital I’ve ever been in my life.
-Largest municipality and capital of Maio island, the city has 2 main axes: Avenida Amilcar Cabral and the main island road leading to Figueira.
+The largest municipality (and capital) of Maio has 2 main axes: Avenida Amilcar Cabral and the main island road leading to Figueira.
 The city got its name “English Port” from the English shipmen exporting Maio salt.

-Where to eat in Vila do Maio: typical Cape Verdean food in 7Sois7Luas Center, call Su, the Chef at +238.959.4542 to reserve your meal.
+Where to eat in Vila do Maio: enjoy some typical Cape Verdean food at the 7Sois7Luas Center where Su creates tasteful delights.

 3. Visit Maio’s Salt Mines